-The existing bridges are proposed to be replaced with reinforced concrete bridges.
-The existing soil is sandy and susceptible to scour, so pile extensions would be utilized at the piers and the abutment foundation would be supported on piles.
-The bridge barrier would be steel California ST-75 Bridge Rail painted white which is Manual for Assessing Safety Hardware (MASH) approved and best matches the existing railing.
-The bridge lengths would match the existing lengths if possible, but would be lengthened as needed to convey the storm flows.
-The width of each replacement bridge would be 40 feet to accommodate two 12-foot lanes, two 6-foot shoulders and the 2-foot railing.
+The three existing, two-lane timber bridges will be replaced with bridges designed to American Association of State Highway and Transportation Officials (AASHTO) standards for two-lane concrete bridges, guardrail, guardrail end treatments, and approaches.
+The existing soil is sandy and susceptible to scour, so pile extensions would be utilized at the piers and the abutment foundation would be designed for scour.
+The bridge barrier would be a concrete barrier Type 85 with bicycle railing painted white which is Manual for Assessing Safety Hardware (MASH) approved and best matches the original railing.
+The bridge lengths would match the existing lengths, if possible, but would be lengthened as needed to convey the storm flows.
+Each replacement bridge would accommodate two 12-foot-wide lanes, two 3-foot-wide shoulders and two 2-foot-wide railings.
 The vertical profile of the bridges will remain close to the existing profile except for those bridges locations in which it is determined that additional vertical clearance is required to provide sufficient water conveyance beneath the bridge.
-It is anticipated that any such necessary changes in vertical profiles would be 2 feet or less, with the elevation gradually conforming to the existing roadway elevations.
+It is anticipated that any such necessary changes in vertical profiles would be three feet or less, with the elevation gradually conforming to the existing roadway elevations.

 The National Trails Highway is posted at a speed limit of 55 miles per hour, with all the bridges located on straight segments of the road.
-The alignment would remain unchanged; however, approach road work, up to 800 feet, on either side of each bridge may be needed to conform to the existing roadway vertical profile.
-Grading along the approaches and around the bridges may be needed to ensure storm conveyance and drainage of the area.
+The alignment would remain unchanged; however, up to 800 feet of pavement improvements on either side of each bridge may be needed to conform to the existing roadway vertical profile.
+Grading within the existing channels around the bridges may be needed to ensure sufficient storm conveyance and drainage of the area.

-Temporary low-water crossing detours would be constructed to accommodate through-traffic during construction.
+A temporary, parallel road (also known as a "shoo-fly") would be constructed at each bridge location to accommodate through-traffic during construction.
 Construction of each bridge replacement is expected to be completed in one season, limiting the time the detour would be in place to one season as well.
+Based on weather conditions and construction activities, it is possible that there could be intermittent closures of the temporary parallel road.

-Permanent acquisition of right-of-way is not anticipated to be needed; however, temporary construction easements may be needed to accommodate construction of the temporary detour routes.

-The existing utilities include a fiber optic telecommunication line and a solar powered local utility line.
-Both of these utilities may require relocation as part of this project.
-All utility relocations would be included within the defined limits of the 10 Bridges project area.
+Permanent acquisition of right-of-way is not anticipated; however, temporary construction easements may be needed to accommodate construction of the temporary detour routes.
+There is one existing utility, a fiber optic telecommunication line, which may require relocation as part of this project.
+All utility relocations would be included within the defined limits of the Project area.

 Typical equipment for roadway construction would include heavy construction earthmoving equipment, dump trucks and pavers.
-Typical bridge construction equipment would include cranes, pile drivers, excavators, and concrete pumps.
+Typical bridge construction equipment would include cranes, pile drivers, drill rigs, excavators, concrete trucks, and concrete pumps.